BlueAcornInc/dallas-enablement-training/README.md

 - [ ] Configure Catalog Service: Installation and configuration docs

 ## Webhook Framework
-___Documentation not published yet.
-This is GA 10/10.
-Adobe team will follow up with this step as soon as we have documentation ready.___

 * [ ] Configure Webhooks and complete associated steps https://developer.adobe.com/commerce/extensibility/webhooks/